Food Centre

 Because of the COVID crisis, our Food Centre looks slightly different.
 The UTMSU Food Centre currently remains open with restrictions.
-Students are asked to fill out and submit this form for your pick-up order and time: Food Centre Pick-Up Form.
+Students are asked to fill out and submit this form for their pick-up order and time: Food Centre Pick-Up Form.
 Forms are due the Sunday before pick-up.
 Please feel free to email food@utmsu.ca for inquiries.

 We thank you for your patience and understanding.